 GO GIRL (Genomic Opportunities for Girls In Research Labs) is an educational outreach program designed to provide a unique opportunity for young women interested in gaining hands-on laboratory experience in molecular biology and genomics.
-This four-day summer program is a joint effort between The Bernard J. Dunn School of Pharmacy, The George Washington University, Loudoun County Public Schools, and is funded by a grant to LCPS from Howard Hughes Medical Institute.
+This four-day summer program is a joint effort between The Bernard J. Dunn School of Pharmacy, The George Washington University, and Loudoun County Public Schools.

-The 2013 program will be held at the GWU Virginia Science and Technology Campus in Ashburn, Virginia June 10–13 (Monday – Thursday), from 9:30 am – 3:30 pm and is open to rising 10th, 11th, and 12th grade young women from Loudoun County Public Schools.
+The 2016 program will be held at the GW Virginia Science and Technology Campus in Ashburn, Virginia June 21 – 24 (Tuesday – Friday), from 9:30 am – 3:30 pm and is open to rising 10th, 11th, and 12th grade young women from Loudoun County Public Schools.

 GLOW- IN-THE-DARK BACTERIA!